Pronoy999/Bubbles/README.md

 # Bubbles
 A light weight graph database.
 The core of a simple graph based database engine.
-The data is stored in memory in a graph based data structure with Node and Relationship between nodes being the main storage enitites for the data.
-A node represents a unit of data stoage while a relationship represents the semantic link between two nodes.
+The data is stored in memory in a graph based data structure with Node and Relationship between nodes being the main storage entites for the data.
+A node represents a unit of data storage while a relationship represents the semantic link between two nodes.
 The detailed core desgin of the database is elaborated below.

 ## Core design
 <br>